Where and How to Elope in Big Sur:

 - There is no permit required for elopements at this locations.
 However, weddings and elopements are not permitted from March 15-October 15th.
-PLEASE BE AWARE: the road leading to Pfeiffer beach can be flooded by a seasonal creek in the rainy season, making it inaccessible at times.
-If you want to elope here, I’d recommend doing it closer to October 15th to avoid the possibility of flooding (rains generally pick up in November and get heavier December-March).
+PLEASE BE AWARE: the road leading to Pfeiffer beach can be flooded by a seasonal creek in the rainy season, making it closed or inaccessible at times.
+If you want to elope here, I’d recommend doing it closer to October 15th to avoid the possibility of flooding (rains generally pick up in November and get heavier December-March.
+The entrance to the parking lot and the parking lot can flood, which means the park becomes closed to the public).

 - This location is famous for the huge “keyhole” rock formation